jank-lang/jank/book/src/reference/error/analyze/invalid-cpp-member-access.md

 # analyze/invalid-cpp-member-access
-Invalid C++ member access.

-## Additional explanation
-This happens when a `.-member` form is malformed, is missing its target object, has extra arguments, or refers to a field that does not exist on the target type.
+This happens when a `.-member` form is malformed.
+It can also happen when the target object is missing.
+Extra arguments can trigger it too.
+A missing field on the target type can also trigger it.

 ## Mitigations
-Pass exactly one target object and make sure the named member exists and is accessible on that type.
-Also make sure that the member is public.
+Pass exactly one target object.
+Make sure the named member exists on that type.
+Make sure it is accessible.
+The member must be public.